nstockton/mushclient-mume/README.md

 ### Output Functions
 Originally written by Oriol Gomez and modified by me (Nick Stockton), this plugin allows you to review the lines in the output windows without using screen reader specific commands.
 It's useful to utilize it as a second buffer for reviewing text that has scrolled off the screen while using the screen reader's review commands to review the current output.
 This plugin contains Macros exclusive to the QWERTY and [Dvorak](https://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard "Dvorak Entry On Wikipedia") keyboard layouts.
 #### QWERTY And Dvorak Common Macros
-* Control+shift+C  --  If the current line being reviewed is a locate key or item's magical key, copy it to the clipboard.
+* Control+shift+C  --  If the current line being reviewed contains a locate key or item's magical key, copy *just* the key to the clipboard.
 * Control+alt+enter  --  Toggle speech interrupt when the enter key is pressed.
 * Control+shift+space  --  Set a start marker on the currently reviewed line for copying text to the clipboard.
 When this Macro is pressed a second time, the lines from start to the currently reviewed line will be copied to the clipboard.
 #### QWERTY Macros